Why Are Triangles the Strongest Shape? The Engineering Secret Hidden in Geometry

 What makes the Pythagorean theorem remarkable is its simplicity combined with its power.
 It provides a direct relationship between the three sides of a right triangle without requiring knowledge of any angles (except the right angle itself).
 This makes it incredibly practical for construction, navigation, computer graphics, and any situation involving distances and right angles.
 The theorem works for all right triangles regardless of size, making it a universal mathematical truth.

 While named after Pythagoras, evidence suggests that Babylonian and Indian mathematicians knew this relationship centuries earlier.
 The Babylonians used Pythagorean triples (whole number solutions like 3-4-5) as early as 1800 BC.
 However, Pythagoras and his followers were likely the first to provide a formal mathematical proof.
 Throughout history, over 400 different proofs have been discovered, including one by U.S. President James Garfield.
+For a fascinating exploration of these proofs, see Cut-the-Knot's collection of 122+ proofs of the Pythagorean theorem.
 This abundance of proofs demonstrates the theorem's central importance in mathematics.

 Construction and carpentry: Builders use the 3-4-5 triangle rule to ensure corners are perfectly square.
 Measuring 3 feet along one wall, 4 feet along another, and verifying the diagonal is 5 feet guarantees a 90-degree angle.